PycraftDeveloper/Pycraft-Insider-Preview/README.md

   <a href="https://www.yushi.dev/" target="_blank" rel="noreferrer"><img src="https://user-images.githubusercontent.com/81379254/133644694-2c1149b8-01be-40f7-88ee-6110922bcf8a.png" alt="my banner"></a>
 </p>

+### This is a deprecation warning; the project here is being migrated to the main version of Pycraft, this branch will look identical so please continue to commit there: This repository will be depricated on: 12/12/2021 by 20:00 (GMT)

 Pycraft is an OpenGL, OpenWorld, Video Game made entirely with Python.
 This project is a test to shed some light on OpenGL programming in Python as it is a seldom touched area of Python's vast amount of uses.
 Feel free to give this project a run, and message me if you have any feedback! <br />
 Made with Python 64-bit and Microsoft Visual Studio Code.